 Suggestions to parents:

 Parents should also not create competition between their children.
 Particularly, brothers should not be inspired to compete for each other.
-This method will increase hatred between both of them; they will become jealous and ultimately, they will consider each other enemies.
-Sir Francis Bacon in “Of Parents and Children” gives an example of Italians, who do not make any difference between the son and nephew.
+This method will increase hatred between them; they will become jealous and ultimately, they will consider each other enemies.
+Sir Francis Bacon in “Of Parents and Children” gives an example of Italians, who does not make any difference between the son and nephew.
 He encourages such kind of practices.
-Sometimes a nephew earns better respect for his uncle as compared to a real child.
+Sometimes a nephew earns better respect for his uncle as compared to a real child for his father.

 Children cannot decide their future:

 Some parents think that it is the duty of a child to choose a profession for himself.
 Bacon does not think that it is a right decision.
 Children cannot decide their future.
 They, in most of the cases, just have temptations; therefore, it is the duty of parents to show them the right path.
 Parents should select a profession for their children.
 However, in exceptional cases, a child may be allowed to decide.
 For instance, if he has strong feelings for a specific field, he may be allowed to adopt it.
 Nevertheless, the decision should be made as early as possible.

 At last, Bacon illustrates his another experience.
 He says that the young children are fortunate.
 They are also good at making their careers.
 However, it is not true if they are going to inherit a lot of wealth.